Facebook's cryptocurrency Libra unveiled

 RBC set a price target of $250 for Facebook shares, up from current levels of about $187.

-Facebook has already partnered with more than a dozen companies, including Visa and PayPal, that have invested in the cryptocurrency and will help to oversee its use, The Wall Street Journal reported.
-The cryptocurrency will reportedly be tied to several traditional fiat currencies in a bid to protect “Libra” from price volatility that has hurt other leading digital currencies such as bitcoin.
+Facebook partnered with more than a dozen companies to form the Libra Association.
+The cryptocurrency will be tied to several traditional fiat currencies in a bid to protect “Libra” from price volatility that has hurt other leading digital currencies such as bitcoin.

 Company executives warned in April that Facebook could face fines of up to a record $5 billion to settle a Federal Trade Commission inquiry into its data privacy practices.
 Facebook is also among several tech companies, including Google and Amazon, which are expected to face federal scrutiny in the coming months over possible antitrust violations.